meshplay/meshplay/docs/pages/project/contributing/contributing-sever-events.md

 &nbsp;&nbsp;

 In the given code block, the "resource" refers to the connection on which the server is performing the "ping" action.
-The "ActedUpon" field is supplied with the "connectionID" value obtained from the query parameter. `provider.GetK8sContext` returns the [K8sContext](https://github.com/meshery/meshery/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/k8s_context.go#L26) object which serves as a representation of a Kubernetes context within the Meshery. if `provider.GetK8sContext` returns an error, the event is constructed with severity [Error](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L18), description and enriched with metadata fields to provide the user with a complete context about the event.
+The "ActedUpon" field is supplied with the "connectionID" value obtained from the query parameter. `provider.GetK8sContext` returns the [K8sContext](https://github.com/meshplay/meshplay/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/k8s_context.go#L26) object which serves as a representation of a Kubernetes context within the Meshplay. if `provider.GetK8sContext` returns an error, the event is constructed with severity [Error](https://github.com/meshplay/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L18), description and enriched with metadata fields to provide the user with a complete context about the event.

-If `provider.GetK8sContext` succeeds, an event with a [Success](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L21) severity level is constructed.
+If `provider.GetK8sContext` succeeds, an event with a [Success](https://github.com/meshplay/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L21) severity level is constructed.
 The event includes a success message and metadata containing the context name and the address of the Kubernetes API server, obtained from the operation.
 This information aims to provide users with relevant details about the successful operation.

-after constructing the Event object using the Build function, event is stored into database for records and subsequently published in a new goroutine through [EventBroadcaster](https://github.com/meshery/meshery/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/handlers.go#L241) member variable of [HandlerConfig](https://github.com/meshery/meshery/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/handlers.go#L206), which is part of [Handler](https://github.com/meshery/meshery/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/handlers/handler_instance.go#L18) instance.
+after constructing the Event object using the Build function, event is stored into database for records and subsequently published in a new goroutine through [EventBroadcaster](https://github.com/meshplay/meshplay/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/handlers.go#L241) member variable of [HandlerConfig](https://github.com/meshplay/meshplay/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/models/handlers.go#L206), which is part of [Handler](https://github.com/meshplay/meshplay/blob/995ab671a12013088f874430cfa2c0f025b073d2/server/handlers/handler_instance.go#L18) instance.

-To gain a deeper understanding and examine events more closely, you can explore the source code files [k8config_handler.go](https://github.com/meshery/meshery/blob/master/server/handlers/k8sconfig_handler.go) and [design_engine_handler.go](https://github.com/meshery/meshery/blob/master/server/handlers/design_engine_handler.go) within the Meshery project's codebase.
+To gain a deeper understanding and examine events more closely, you can explore the source code files [k8config_handler.go](https://github.com/meshplay/meshplay/blob/master/server/handlers/k8sconfig_handler.go) and [design_engine_handler.go](https://github.com/meshplay/meshplay/blob/master/server/handlers/design_engine_handler.go) within the Meshplay project's codebase.

-## Sending Events to Meshery Server
+## Sending Events to Meshplay Server

-Meshery has two primary clients: Mesheryctl and Meshery UI.
+Meshplay has two primary clients: Meshplayctl and Meshplay UI.
 Both clients will produce multiple events throughout their lifecycle.
-Meshery Server is designed to accept these client-generated events and broadcast them using the [Broadcaster](https://github.com/meshery/meshery/blob/1b5d78ed34648e0a91df8c2273026b930f748fbc/server/models/event_broadcast.go#L14).
+Meshplay Server is designed to accept these client-generated events and broadcast them using the [Broadcaster](https://github.com/meshplay/meshplay/blob/1b5d78ed34648e0a91df8c2273026b930f748fbc/server/models/event_broadcast.go#L14).

-Clients can send HTTP POST requests to [`api/events`](https://docs.meshery.io/reference/rest-apis#api-events) with the event encapsulated in a JSON request body.
+Clients can send HTTP POST requests to [`api/events`](https://docs.meshplay.io/reference/rest-apis#api-events) with the event encapsulated in a JSON request body.
 Upon receiving an event, the server processes, validates, and broadcasts it using the Broadcaster.
-This ensures that all relevant events generated by Mesheryctl and Meshery UI are effectively communicated and managed by the Meshery Server.
+This ensures that all relevant events generated by Meshplayctl and Meshplay UI are effectively communicated and managed by the Meshplay Server.

 ### Example